howtographql/howtographql/content/frontend/vue-apollo/5-authentication.md

 ![](http://imgur.com/FkyzuuM.png)

-This will open the popup that allows you to enable the Graphcool's email-based authentication mechanism.
+This will open the popup that allows you to enable Graphcool's email-based authentication mechanism.

 <Instruction>